Have you ever used the frame within a frame photography technique for your pictures? If not, then this guide is for you.

 5. Try HDR Image

-So, next time when you are doing photography, try to use this picture composition technique.
+Next time when you do photography, try to use this picture composition technique.
 You may find it difficult to use this rule initially.
 If you start practicing it, you will start to see places where you can use this rule.

 The frame within a frame photography rule may not work for all scenes.
 So, as a photographer, it is necessary to learn other photo composition techniques also.
 Some of the popular ones that you can consider trying out include the rule of thirds, leading lines, golden ratio, golden triangle, etc.